 Significant and Noteworthy Cases

-Lewis, Marenstein, Wicke, Sherwin & Lee take great pride in the number of cases that have not only resulted in substantial recovery for its clients, but also for establishing legal precedent in areas of complex law and litigation.
+Lewis, Marenstein, Wicke, Sherwin & Lee, LLP take great pride in the number of cases that have not only resulted in substantial recovery for its clients, but also for establishing legal precedent in areas of complex law and litigation.

 Several large verdicts are highlighted below:

 Our personal injury department has successfully handled thousands of cases, and obtained millions of dollars in recovery for our clients.
 Here are just some of our recent verdicts and settlements to highlight that success.

 for an off-duty US Marine who suffered mild traumatic brain and orthopedic injuries when his air bag failed to deploy during a head-on collision.

 for an on-duty motor officer who suffered a mild traumatic brain injury and orthopedic injuries as a result of a traffic accident.